FreeRTOS/FreeRTOS-Kernel/Test/VeriFast/tasks/vTaskSwitchContext/README.md

 │
 │
 │
-├── tasks.c files
+├── *.c files
-│   The base directory contains the source files, in particular `tasks.c`.
+│   The base directory contains the source files.
+Note that our proof uses │   annotated copies of these files located in the proof directory.
-│   `tasks.c` has been annotated with the VeriFast proof steps necessary to │   prove memory safety and thread safety of `vTaskSwitchContext`.
-│   The proof uses many specifications and lemmas residing in │   `verification/verifast/proof_setup` and `verifcation/verifast/proofs`.
 │
 │
 ├── include
 │   Contains the header files.
-Some of the header files have been annotated with │   VeriFast contracts and proofs.
+Note that our proof uses annotated copies of │   these files located in the proof directory.
 │
 │
 ├── portable